fpgaemu/fpgaemu/docs/counter.rst

     DUT successfully added to Design Sources

 The DUT needs to be correctly instantiated into the custom AXI IP.
-In order to do this, open the file with ``_S00_AXI`` as its name.
+In order to do this, open the file ending with ``_S00_AXI`` as it's name.
 When we created this AXI Peripheral, we selected 4 registers with 32 bits of data.
 Those registers are shown in this file as ``slv_reg0-3``.
 These are where we are going to store the necessary data for our instantiated DUT.
 The changes that should be made are listed below: